 The menus are planned by a team of nutrition specialists and continue to improve and instill the highest nutritional standards.
-Menus are available at the school or at: https://achieve.lausd.net/cafela.
+Menus can be accessed on the Yum Yummi website at: http://lausd.yumyummi.com.

 The menus adhere to the following principles to ensure that every student finds healthy and appealing meal options at school: